University courses require regular "readings": documents you're expected to read before class. They prepare you for the

 Loan periods are very short (usually 3 hours), and the fine rates are high for these items because many students need access to them within a short period of time.

-Since the books on Reserve are shelved in call number order, you need to look them up in the Library Catalogue to find the call number.
-See the webpage on Finding Reserves (linked below).
+Since the books on Reserve are shelved in call number order, you need to look them up in Omni to find the call number.
+Omni allows you to search by title, course code, course name, or instructor name.

 Sometimes a reading is all or part of a physical book on the Library's stacks (shelves).
 In this case, it's available to any Trent borrower.
-Search our Library Catalogue for the book.
-The quickest way to find it is by title.
-See the Library Catalogue tutorial for help with this.
+Search Omni for the book.

-Books in the Library can be signed out, subject to our Borrowing Regulations.
+Books in the Library general stacks can be signed out, subject to our Borrowing Regulations.
 Your TrentU Card is your Library Card.
-See the regulations for loan periods, limits, overdue fines, recalls, lost item charges, etc.
+See the Borrowing Regulations for details.

 In many cases, your course readings are articles and they're located online through the ebooks or ejournals available in the Library.